During PhD Phase

 Analysis & Results Writing

-Pellentesque non dignissim neque.
-Conduct deep analysis, interpret findings through your theoretical lens, and draft your results and discussion chapters.
+Conduct deep analysis, interpret your findings through the theoretical lens established in your literature review, and draft your results and discussion chapters with clear, evidence-based arguments.

 4